Haplogroup L-M20: Origins

 L-M20 is a descendant of Haplogroup LT, which is a descendant of haplogroup K-M9.
 According to Dr. Spencer Wells, L-M20 originated in the Eurasian K-M9 clan that migrated eastwards from the Middle East, and later southwards from the Pamir Knot into present-day Pakistan and India.
 These people arrived in the Indian subcontinent approximately 30,000 years ago.
 Hence, it is hypothesized that the first bearer of M20 marker was born either in the subcontinent or the Middle East.
-Other studies have proposed either a West Asian or South Asian origin for L-M20 and associated its expansion in the Indus valley to Neolithic farmers.
-Genetic studies suggest that L-M20 may be one of the haplogroups of the original creators of the Indus Valley Civilisation.
+Other studies have proposed either a Southern Iran or South Asian origin for L-M20 and associated its expansion in the Indus valley to Neolithic farmers.
+It is also suggested that L-M20 may be one of the haplogroups of the original creators of the Indus Valley Civilisation.
 Time estimates generated based on seven Y-STR loci within L-M20 lineages for north (14.6±7.3 kya) and south (17.8±8.4 kya) Afghanistan populations are intermediate to those of Pakistan (26.3±5.3 kya) and India (7.5±1.7 kya).
 Furthermore, Pakistan displays higher haplotype variance (0.548) than India (0.118), suggesting that L-M20 most likely originated in what is today Pakistan then subsequently spread into southern India.